pivotal-cf/docs-aws-services/creating.html.md.erb.md

 ##<a id="view"></a>View Services

-1. List available Marketplace Services with `cf marketplace` to show information about the Service Broker for AWS services.
+1. List available Marketplace services with `cf marketplace` to show information about the Service Broker for AWS services.
     <pre class="terminal">
     $ cf marketplace
     Getting services from marketplace in org system / space iaas-brokers as admin...